 Microsoft.SharePointOnline.CSOM NuGet package, or grab the redistributable version.

-Let’s assume we’re working on
+Let’s assume we’re working on the Azure AD directory

 There’s two scripts to run.
 The first will make you an Admin level user on every single OneDrive for Business in the tenant.
 Sounds nasty, and it kind of is.
 Make sure this isn’t going to get you fired.